tomsch420/phd-thesis/chapters/probability_theory.typ

 Notation: $A tack.t.double B | C$.
 ]<def:conditional_independence>

 Conditional independence is the key tool for tractable probabilistic modelling.
-In @sec:probabilistic_models this thesis discusses different approaches to represent complex probability distributions.
+In //@sec:probabilistic_models this thesis discusses different approaches to represent complex probability distributions.
 In the entire chapter the thesis explains that every model has some form of conditional independence in it.

 == From Probability Measures to Representation